The reason for the Crimean War. Crimean War

 Working with additional material students answer the questions:

-Why is the defense of Sevastopol considered the only bright page for the Russian army Crimean War?
+Why is the defense of Sevastopol considered the only bright page for the Russian army?
+Crimean War?

 Why were the actions of the main enemy forces directed against Sevastopol?

 On October 17, 1854, the first bombardment of Sevastopol began.
-The enemy counted on a powerful bombardment from the sea and land to destroy the land fortifications of the fortress and take it by storm.
+The enemy hoped to destroy the land fortifications of the fortress with powerful bombardment from sea and land and take it by storm.
 However, the fire of the Russian coastal batteries caused significant damage to the siege artillery and ships of the French and British, which forced them to postpone the assault on the city.
-The defenders of Sevastopol were in dire need of weapons, ammunition and food.
+The defenders of Sevastopol suffered an acute need for weapons, ammunition and food.
 However, in the most difficult conditions, Russian soldiers and sailors maintained high morale and the will to fight.
-To protect the city, it was decided to flood part of the ships across the entrances to the Sevastopol Bay.
-Vice Admiral V. A. Kornilov was against this decision, but found the strength not only to fulfill the order, but and explain to seafarers the necessity of this act.
-Although one can imagine the horror of the situation when the admiral is told about the sinking of ships, no. In his opinion, opponents are also trying.
-Around 4 am on September 10, 1854, five ships were sunk.
-The Russian army under the command of A. S. Menshikov tried to help the inhabitants of Sevastopol.
-On October 13 (25) a battle took place in the valley between Sevastopol and Balaklava.
+To protect the city, it was decided to flood some of the ships across the entrances to Sevastopol Bay.
+Vice Admiral V.A.
+Kornilov was against this decision, But found the strength not only to carry out the order, But and explain to the sailors the necessity of this action.
+Although one can imagine the horror of the situation when the admiral is told about the sinking of ships, no. In his opinion, opponents are also achieving this.
+At about 4 a.m. on September 10, 1854, five ships were sunk.
+The Russian army under the command of A.S.
+Menshikov tried to provide assistance to the residents of Sevastopol.
+On October 13 (25), a battle took place in the valley between Sevastopol and Balaklava.
 The Russians managed to infiltrate the rear and capture several Turkish guns.
 In this battle, the light artillery cavalry, in which representatives of the most aristocratic families of England served, lost about 1.5 thousand people.
 This battle raised the morale of the Russian troops.
-At the same time, it served as a good lesson for the Allies, who allocated additional forces to protect their rear.
-Although the operation did not change the position of the besieged city.
-The situation in the city and around it was difficult.
-The defenders were not provided with enough ammunition, water, food.
+At the same time, it served as a good lesson for the Allies, who allocated additional forces to guard their rear.
+Although the operation did not change the situation of the besieged city.
+The situation in and around the city was difficult.
+The defenders were not provided with sufficient quantities of ammunition, water, or food.
 After death

 The feat of doctors in the Crimean War

 In 1954, the famous Russian surgeon N.I.
-Pirogov arrived in besieged Sevastopol with a group of young surgeons.
+Pirogov arrives in besieged Sevastopol with a group of young surgeons.
 Nikolai Ivanovich Pirogov is the founder of surgery as a scientific medical discipline.
 He was one of the first to use ether anesthesia in the clinic.
 And in 1847, for the first time in the world, he used anesthesia in military field surgery.

-In October 1854, on the initiative of N. I. Pirogov and thanks to the assistance Grand Duchess Elena Pavlovna in St. Petersburg, the Exaltation of the Cross community of sisters of care for the sick and wounded soldiers of Russia was established.
-200 nurses of this community took part in helping the sick and wounded during the Sevastopol defense.
-N. I. Pirogov was directly in charge of the sisters of the Exaltation of the Cross community during the Crimean War.
+In October 1854, on the initiative of N.I.
+Pirogov and thanks to the assistance Grand Duchess Elena Pavlovna in St. Petersburg established the Holy Cross community of sisters caring for sick and wounded soldiers of Russia.
+200 nurses of this community took part in providing care to the sick and wounded during the Sevastopol defense.
+The direct leadership of the sisters of the Holy Cross community during the Crimean War was carried out by N. I. Pirogov.

 4. Results of the war.